Charities Directorate of Canada: Information Publishing

+Since 2013 the CRA has made efforts to be more transparent through its data portal.
+This portal is publicly accessible on the government’s website.

 History and Recent Developments

-In 1967, the first registration of charities with the government occurred through the Canadian Revenue Agency, this led to the creation of the branch that would later deal with the eligibility and regulation of registered charities.
+In 1967, the first registration of charities with the government occurred through the Canada Revenue Agency.
+This led to the creation of the branch that would later deal with the eligibility and regulation of registered charities.
+This registration began as a means to mitigate tax fraud over tax discrepancies.